Today's Articles

 John Murphy Sr.

-This date marks the birthday of John Henry Murphy Sr in 1840.
-He was a Black journalist and businessman.
+This date marks the birthday of John Henry Murphy Sr, who was a Black journalist and businessman in 1840.

 John Henry Murphy, Sr., was born a slave on Christmas day in Baltimore, Maryland, and served as a sergeant in the infantry during the American Civil War.
 He was freed by the Emancipation Proclamation of 1863.

 After the war, he worked as a white washer and home decorator.
-Murphy founded the Baltimore Afro-American newspaper in 1892, originally designed to serve a local church community.
+In 1892, Murphy founded the Baltimore Afro-American newspaper, originally designed to serve a local church community.

 With the assistance of his five sons and six daughters, he turned The Afro-American into one of the leading Black newspapers of the 20th century.
 John Henry Murphy, Sr., served as the paper's editor-in-chief until he died in 1922.